Malvern Active - Malvern College Enterprises Ltd.

 Incident reports and files relating to the safeguarding of children will need to be kept much longer, in accordance with specific legal requirements.
 It should also be noted that fully-selective deletion of data from the Malvern Active Management Information Systems may not always be possible for technical reasons.

-If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Malvern College’s Commercial Director, Mr Allan Walker, email@example.com.
+If you have any specific queries about how this policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Malvern College’s Commercial Director, Claudia Hamm, email@example.com.
 However, please bear in mind that Malvern Active, Malvern College Enterprises Ltd and Malvern College may have lawful and necessary reasons to hold on to some data.

 Individuals have various rights under Data Protection Law to access and understand personal data about them held by Malvern Active, and in some cases ask for it to be erased or amended or for Malvern Active to stop processing it, but subject to certain exemptions and limitations.

-If you wish to exercise any of these rights you should put your request in writing to Malvern College’s Commercial Director, Mr Allan Walker, firstname.lastname@example.org.
+If you wish to exercise any of these rights you should put your request in writing to Malvern College’s Commercial Director, Claudia Hamm, firstname.lastname@example.org.

 Malvern Active will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
 The School will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, Malvern Active may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.